Homepage of the site 'What to do with your life?'

 •

-shared projects or interests
+shared projects or common interests

 Conditions for a true friendship